-2018 has been a roller-coaster of a year.
+2018 has been a roller-coaster of a year with both triumphs and blunders.
 There have been natural disasters, leadership spills, Commonwealth Games and two Royal Weddings – just to name a few of this year’s major events!

 But between all these moments, there have been some PR blunders that serve as cautionary tales to companies about what can happen if campaigns are mishandled and proper crisis management plans aren’t in place.

 The events surrounding Roseanne Barr and the cancellation of her sit-com ‘Roseanne’ are a prime example of how one tweet can destroy a career.

 Roseanne tweeted a racist comment about a former Obama adviser.

 She deleted the tweet and apologised, blaming her actions on sleep drug Ambien – a defence that was not received well by the public.

 Sanofi, the makers of Ambien, drove the last nail in the coffin when they publicly stated that “While all pharmaceutical treatments have side effects, racism is not a known side effect of any Sanofi medication.”

 Roseanne’s actions and poor excuses made the need for celebrity crisis management clear.